 The scope and frequency of healthcare fraud is the subject of an extensive Bank of America Merrill Lynch report.
-Fighting Fraud: How Healthcare Organizations Can Stay Safe offers in-depth analysis from senior executives and best practices for administrators and finance professionals.
+Fighting Cyber Crime: How Healthcare Organizations Can Stay Safe offers in-depth analysis from senior executives and best practices for administrators and finance professionals.
 Below are highlights:

 WHY HOSPITALS ARE VULNERABLE